 \section{Abstract}

 Large width limits have been a recent focus of deep learning research: modulo computational practicalities, do wider networks outperform narrower ones?
 Answering this question has been challenging, as conventional networks gain representational power with width, potentially masking any negative effects.
-Our analysis in this paper decouples capacity and width via the generalization of neural networks to Deep Gaussian Processes (Deep GP), a class of hierarchical models that subsume neural nets.
-In doing so, we aim to understand how width affects standard neural networks once they have sufficient capacity for a given modeling task.
-Our theoretical and empirical results on Deep GP suggest that \emph{large width is generally detrimental to hierarchical models}.
+Our analysis in this paper decouples capacity and width via the generalization of neural networks to Deep Gaussian Processes (Deep GP), a class of nonparametric hierarchical models that subsume neural nets.
+In doing so, we aim to understand how width affects (standard) neural networks once they have sufficient capacity for a given modeling task.
+Our theoretical and empirical results on Deep GP suggest that \emph{large width can be detrimental to hierarchical models}.
 Surprisingly, we prove that even nonparametric Deep GP converge to Gaussian processes, effectively becoming shallower without any increase in representational power.
 The posterior, which corresponds to a mixture of data-adaptable basis functions, becomes less data-dependent with width.
 Our tail analysis demonstrates that width and depth have opposite effects: depth accentuates a model's non-Gaussianity, while width makes models increasingly Gaussian.
-We find there is a ``sweet spot'' that maximizes test set performance before the limiting GP behavior prevents adaptability, occurring at $\text{width}=1$ or $\text{width}=2$ for nonparametric Deep GP.
-These results make strong predictions about the same phenomenon in conventional neural networks: we show empirically that many neural network architectures need $10-500$ hidden units for sufficient capacity---depending on the dataset---but further width degrades test performance.
+We find there is a ``sweet spot'' that maximizes test performance before the limiting GP behavior prevents adaptability, occurring at $\text{width}=1$ or $\text{width}=2$ for nonparametric Deep GP.
+These results make strong predictions about the same phenomenon in conventional neural networks trained with L2 regularization (analogous to a Gaussian prior on parameters): we show that such neural networks may need up to $500-1000$ hidden units for sufficient capacity---depending on the dataset--- but further width degrades performance.